tutek1/DTLabs/02_Player/lab02.md

 Let's make a few tweaks and complete this very simple player controller.
 It won't be pretty, but it could be used in simpler games.

 ### Camera follow
-You probably noticed that the player can easily run away from the camera.
+You may have noticed that the player can easily move out of the camera's view.
 To make the camera follow the player in a very simple way, **drag-and-drop** the `Camera3D` node in the **scene hierarchy**, so that it is a child of the `Player` node.
 Now, when you start the game, the camera **stiffly** follows the player around.
 Try it!

 ![](img/CameraChild.png)